Qbricks/qbricks.github.io/README.md

 ```

 For a more detailed simulation that displays the quantum circuits and their results, use the verbose mode with the `-v` option.
-To test the circuit on all possible input states, use the `a` option:
+To test the circuit on all possible input states, use the `-a` option:

 ```bash
 python3 scripts/run_to_qiskit.py -v -a extracted/To_openqasm_examples.qasm true